igvteam/igv-docs/igv-docs/docs/DownloadPage.md

 # Latest release of IGV Desktop: 2.71.1

+!!!
+Danger "As of version 2.17.0, IGV requires **Java 17 or greater**.
+If you download one of the IGV versions that does not include Java, make sure you have Java 17 installed and in your path."

 !!! note "M1/M2 Mac Users:"
 Apple's Rosetta software is required to run the IGV MacOS App that includes Java.
 If you run IGV with your own Java installation, Rosetta may not be required if your version of Java runs natively on M1/M2.